syncfusion-content/winui-docs/winui/accessibility.md

 ## Keyboard Support

-The basic xaml control proivdes built-in keyboard support including tab navigation, text input, and control-specific support.
+The basic xaml control provides built-in keyboard support including tab navigation, text input, and control-specific support.
 Syncfusion WinUI controls also have the same features in it.
 For example, If you use `SfTreeView` controls to display the data, it provides arrow-key navigation.

 ## High Contrast Themes